 Long Beach has two east side areas that are commonly confused, much like Tanqueray is commonly confused with good gin.
 Eastside is actually the central portion of the city, whereas East Long Beach is the geographic east side of the city.

 The Eastside is located south of Interstate 405, between the Los Angeles River and Ximeno Ave, and includes Downtown.
-Though the Eastside is generally known to have problems with overcrowding, homelessness, drug abuse, gang violence and prostitution (is that all?), certain Eastside neighborhoods are charming as long as you’re city savvy.
+Though the Eastside is generally known to have some problems, certain Eastside neighborhoods are charming as long as you’re city savvy.
 We recommend Retro Row, a highly walkable historic area filled with vintage clothing, bookstores and antiques; historic and lovely Rose Park; and coastal Bixby Park, a unique, community-minded urban village with a great nightlife and a large LGBTQ population.
 As a general rule, a 1BR apartment anywhere in the Eastside will be an affordable $800, but if you’re looking to spend more you could sip your gin and juice in a 1BR high-rise apartment in Downtown for $1400, or try nearby Belmont Heights, a parrot-filled, young and highly educated area where you can rent a 1BR house for $1150.
 The neighborhoods in the Eastside are highly varied, but you can expect that the closer you get to downtown, the less you’ll be seeing nuclear families and the more you’ll be seeing single young people and gay couples.
 If you must live in the Eastside with your family, consider Bixby Knolls.
-This affluent, educated, diverse and cultured area (read: no Tanqueray) lies just north of the Eastside, and is very kid-friendly.
+This educated, diverse and cultured area (read: no Tanqueray) lies just north of the Eastside.
 Those Mom’s Clubs are going to cost you though: a 2BR house in Bixby Knolls will run $1300+.

 So you just left the church and you’re looking to grow your family in a palace?
 This is the place for you.
-East Long Beach is a mainly suburban area that fills the northeast quadrant of Long Beach (past the Eastside), and is bordered by the airport, the town of Lakewood, Interstate 605, and Interstate 405.
-This middle-class area tends to be very family friendly and community-oriented, and the palaces here are pricey.
-A 3BR in this area will cost about $2000, but this area is known to be extremely safe with good schools.
+East Long Beach is a mainly suburban area that fills the northeast quadrant of Long Beach (past the Eastside), and is bordered by the airport, the City of Lakewood, Interstate 605, and Interstate 405.
+This middle-class area tends to be very community-oriented, and the palaces here are pricey.
+A 3BR in this area will cost about $2000.
 For a palatial and gorgeous home at about the same price, we recommend the lovely Lakewood Village neighborhood.

 Northtown is a working-class neighborhood in the northwest corner of Long Beach, which skims the beautiful Bixby Knolls neighborhood to the south.
-We’re all about full disclosure, so we’ll tell you right now that Northtown is the closest that a Long Beach local can get to Compton.
 However, the other side of Northtown borders Lakewood (read: this area is seriously diverse).
 Just like the Amazon, Northtown is a difficult area to classify (is it dangerous, beautiful, or bizarre?), and the fiercely independent and insular Northtowners don’t help to answer any questions.
 If you’re an urban explorer and want to challenge yourself by carving out your own path, try Northtown.
 Rent varies just as much as the people here, but renting a 2BR house for $1000 is something you can count on.

 Apartment List is your go-to rental site for your apartment search.
 Browse thousands of new listings every day to give you the largest selection of cheap 1 bedroom, 2 bedroom and 3 bedroom apartments for rent in Long Beach.
 Find studios, condos, townhomes, and homes in your favorite neighborhoods.
 You can search for all utilities paid apartments, and pet-friendly homes with the tap of a button.
 With more available listings than Craigslist, you're sure to find a house for rent on Apartment List.